BIGRICEgo/rsRNADiseaseAnalytics/README.md

 # rsRNADisease Analytics

-rsRNADisease Analytics is the visitor analytics dashboard for the rsRNADisease database.
+[rsRNADisease Analytics](https://rsrnadiseaseanalytics.pages.dev/) is the visitor analytics dashboard for the rsRNADisease database.
 It uses Cloudflare Pages Functions and Workers Analytics Engine to collect and query page views, visitors, visits, page paths, referrers, browsers, operating systems, and visitor regions.

-This repository is adapted from [Han Analytics](https://github.com/uxiaohan/HanAnalytics).
+This repository is rebuilt from [Han Analytics](https://github.com/uxiaohan/HanAnalytics).
 We sincerely thank the Han Analytics project for its open-source foundation and support.

 ## Architecture